orval-labs/orval/docs/src/pages/reference/configuration/output.md

 }
 ```

-- The second argument is only provided for the Angular client and give an instance of HttpClient
+- The second argument is only provided for the Angular client and provides an instance of HttpClient

 Example: